fireship-io/fireship.io/hugo/content/lessons/flutter-push-notifications-fcm-guide/index.md

 ### Send to Topic

-When it comes to topic-based notifications, you will often send the message in response to an event in the databases.
-For example, when a new document is created in *puppies* collection, we want to notify all users subscribed to *puppies* FCM topic.
+When it comes to topic-based notifications, you will often send the message in response to an event in the database.
+For example, when a new document is created in *puppies* collection, we may want to notify all users subscribed to the *puppies* FCM topic.

 {{< file "typescript" "functions/index.ts" >}}
 {{< highlight typescript >}}